DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-13-12-How-to-print-last-character-of-each-words-in-a-string.md

 ---
 layout: post
-title: Some basic steps for DP
+title: How to print last character of each words in a string
 bigimg: /img/image-header/california.jpg
-tags: [Dynamic programming]
+tags: [Dynamic programming, Algorithm]
 ---